-- The Serial section is active if you choose Serial or TCP/IP Relay as a communication type.
-You select an RS232 communication port that the control is connected to and a baud rate to communicate at. - 2.
-If you choose TCP/IP or TCP/IP Relay, the Network section is active.
-You enter the IP address in dotted decimal format, name, or internet format.
-This is the address of the control you are communicating with over Ethernet. - 3.
-The Type section specifies the type of communicating you are doing: serial, TCP/IP (if you have an Ethernet card in your PC), or TCP/IP Relay (if you do not have an Ethernet card in your PC.)
+- 1. The Type section specifies the type of communicating you are doing: Serial, TCP/IP (if you have an Ethernet card in your PC), or TCP/IP Relay (if you do not have an Ethernet card in your PC), or Local MMC for PC (if you have an MMC for PC installed on the computer).
 With TCP/IP Relay, you select an RS232 connection to a PiC and then an Ethernet connection to another PiC that has an Ethernet-TCP/IP module installed.
 Use the G&L Ethernet-TCP/IP configuration tool to set up the module.
+See Chapter 7. - 2.
+The Serial section is active if you choose Serial or TCP/IP Relay as a communication type.
+You select an RS232 communication port that the control is connected to and a baud rate to communicate at. - 3.
+If you choose TCP/IP or TCP/IP Relay, the Network section is active.
+You enter the IP Address in dotted decimal format, name, or internet format.
+This is the address of the control you are communicating with over Ethernet. - 4.
+If you click the Net Info button, additional information associated with the IP Address/Name is displayed.
+An indication is also provided if the destination IP Address/Name is on the network and this computer can communicate with it.

-See Appendix L. - 4.
-The TCP/IP Timeouts section is available if you choose either TCP/IP or TCP/IP Relay.
-Selecting Extend Timeouts increases the timeout value for TCP/IP network and internet connections between PiCPro and the control.
+5. The TCP/IP Timeouts section is available if you choose either TCP/IP or TCP/IP Relay.
+Selecting Extend timeouts increases the timeout value for TCP/IP network and internet connections between PiCPro and the control.
 This means that PiCPro will wait longer for a response from the control before issuing a communications timeout message.
-NOTE: If you are experiencing timeouts with your control that is connected via your TCP/IP network or the internet, try running with this option selected.
+Note: If you are experiencing timeouts with your control that is connected via your TCP/IP network or the internet, try running with this option selected.
 Be aware, however, that because PiCPro will now wait longer for messages from the control, you will probably experience a slowdown in the responsiveness of PiCPro (especially animation, which relies on the receipt of messages from the control to supply the animation information.)